Skip to the main content area Skip to the footer section

 • Providing more engaging experiences through the use of AI and virtual reality tools.

-AI found in adaptive tutoring systems, automatic writing evaluation systems, and chatbots are other tools being evaluated to help kids learn better in school.
+AI used in adaptive tutoring systems, automatic writing evaluation systems, and chatbots are being evaluated to help kids learn better in school.

 AI Aiding Educators